SciML/DiffEqDocs.jl/docs/src/solvers/dae_solve.md

 - `IDA` - This is the IDA method from the Sundials.jl package.

-Note that the constructors for the Sundials algorithms take an argument:
+Note that the constructors for the Sundials algorithms take a main argument:

 - `linearsolver` - This is the linear solver which is used in the Newton iterations.
   The choices are: